-Your superannuation benefit may contain one or more of the following preservation components:
+Your super benefit may contain one or more of the following preservation components:

-Generally, your preserved component is made up of:
+Generally, for defined benefit members your preserved component is made up of:

 You may have a compulsory preserved component if you exited from:

 before you reached preservation age.
-This means you will have an Contributory Scheme CPA.
+This means you will have a Contributory Scheme CPA.

-If you joined an RBF scheme before 1 July 1999 and your employer paid superannuation contributions to RBF prior to that date, your benefit may contain a restricted non-preserved component.
+If you joined an RBF scheme before 1 July 1999 your benefit may contain a restricted non-preserved component.

 Any such restricted non-preserved component will become an unrestricted non-preserved component when you cease employment with the Tasmanian public sector.

 If you retire from employment with the Tasmanian public sector after reaching age 60, any restricted non-preserved component of your benefit will become unrestricted non-preserved.

 Any restricted non-preserved component will also become unrestricted non-preserved when you satisfy a condition of release for preserved benefits.